delameter/pytermor/docs/guide/low-level.rst

 ==================================

 You can use any of predefined sequences from `SeqIndex` registry or create your own via standard constructor.
-Valid argument values as well as preset constants are described in `presets` page.
+Valid argument values as well as preset constants are described in `ansi-presets` page.

 .. important::
   ``SequenceSGR`` with zero params was specifically implemented to translate into an empty string and not